gretty-gradle-plugin/gretty/RELEASING.md

 ## Running a release

 - Set release version, drop `-SNAPSHOT`.
-- Update all required doc files - see a previous release tag for an example of what should be updated.
+- Update all required doc files - see a previous release tag for an example of what should be updated (e.g. 482794f75982b9ec80e39dedabd400776cfd24a7)
 - Final release commit should be signed with `-S -s`.
 - Check build passes on GitHub Actions.
 - Tag new release commit using `git tag -a -s -m "release ?.?.?" v?.?.?` or `git tag v?.?.? <commit-hash>` if using an existing commit.
-- Checkout tag.
+- Make sure that `git status` shows a clean working directory
 - Set JDK path to a JDK8 installation.

 - Check `~/.gradle/gradle.properties` for credentials for `plugins.gradle.org` and `Sonatype` and for a GPG key name: